ucsb-cs56/w20/_labWIP/proj02.md

 * Modify the place that we call the `EarthquakeQueryService` (in the `EarthquakesController`) to pass the values from the form into the service and use them.

 When all of that is done, we should be able to test and see that we are able to search for Earthquakes at any latitude and longitude.
 Temporarily, we can use our location search to find the latitude and longitude of some interesting place (e.g. `Storke Tower` or `Isla Vista`) and search for Earthquakes near there.
 Of course it will be inconvenient to have to write down the lat/lon, or copy/paste it from one window to the other.
-So in a later step, we'll connect these services together.
+So then we'll connect these services together:

+* We'll add a getter to `Place` for the URL of the earthquake search page that corresponds to that place; we'll pass the `lat` and `lon` values, and then pass the name of the page in as the `location`.
+* We'll use that getter to add a link to the earthquake search page onto every location result.

 Ok, to get started, create a feature branch (off of master) for adding fields to the earthquake search form.
 Give it a suitable name.